 We watched the bubbles [ see video ] ...

-Use This Egg With Vinegar Experiment To Foster Creative Thinking
+While You Wait For The Naked Egg, Use This Egg In Vinegar Experiment To Foster Creative Thinking

 It is full of simple projects that foster creative thinking through hands-on experiences and provides an easy-to-follow guide to small habits, conversation points, and other tools to inspire a journey towards raising creative children.
 (Introduction XIII)